 Clinical and translational research – The University of Delaware, along with partners Christiana Care Health System, Nemours/A.I. duPont Hospital for Children, and the Medical University of South Carolina, has received $25 million to support the growth of clinical and translational research over the next five years.

-Athletic Training Honors – The University of Delaware’s athletic training education program was well represented at the National Athletic Training Association’s 64th Annual Meeting and Clinical Symposia, held in Las Vegas, Nevada, from June 24-27, 2013.
+Athletic Training Honors – The University of Delaware’s athletic training education program was well represented at the National Athletic Training Association’s 64th Annual Meeting and Clinical Symposia, held in Las Vegas, Nevada.

 Chronic Illness in America: From Policy to Person – A new transdisciplinary course at the University of Delaware, Chronic Illness in America: From Policy to Person, exposes students to the social, financial, physical, and emotional issues surrounding chronic illness through direct experience with patients.